-This exhumation might be a result of the ductile top-to-NNE shearing event ( $64 \pm 4$ Ma, Hansman et al., 2018).
-Its onset marks the time of deepest burial and related peak temperatures measured in bedding parallel veins estimated at 186-221 °C by Holland et al. (2009) assuming an ophiolitic overburden of 5 km (Sahtan Fm., Wadi Nakhr).
+This exhumation might be a result of the ductile top-to-NNE shearing event ( $64 \pm 4$ Ma, Hansman et al., 2018; Grobe et al., 2018).
+Its onset marks the exhumation of the carbonate platform after deepest burial.
+Related peak temperatures measured in fluid inclusions of bedding parallel veins were estimated to $186\text{-}221\,^{\circ}\text{C}$ by Holland et al. (2009) assuming an ophiolitic overburden of 5 km (Sahtan Fm., Wadi Nakhr).
 If we adjust this pressure correction for higher values of 280 to 340 MPa accounting for the here elaborated 8 to 10 km of ophiolite and 2 km of sedimentary nappes, trapping temperatures would increase to c.
 296-364 °C (Table 3), which are in the order of the maximum burial temperatures as deduced from organic matter maturity.

-Figure 12 presents a summary burial graph indicating temperature and age constraints.
-Highlighted in gray is additional information gained by fluid inclusion thermometry.
-These data indicate paleo-fluid temperatures in the range of $225 \pm 4$ (280 MPa) to $266 \pm 5$ °C (340 MPa) during burial under the ophiolite (bedding-confined veins), c.
+Figure 12 presents a summary burial graph integrating all presented data in a plot of the temperature evolution over time.
+Additional pressure data is gained by fluid inclusion thermometry: These data indicate paleo-fluid temperatures in the range of $225 \pm 4$ °C (280 MPa) to $266 \pm 5$ °C (340 MPa) during burial under the ophiolite (bedding-confined veins), c.
 296-364 °C at peak burial (top-to-NNE sheared veins) and $213 \pm 3$ °C during exhumation with a later phase of primary inclusion outlining $184 \pm 3$ to $189 \pm 7$ °C (both strike-slip related veins).
 Temperature decrease within the latter formed parts of the strike-slip veins might relate to a change of fluid source or to exhumation during vein formation.
 In combination with our thermochronology data the second possibility appears more likely and would imply strike-slip faults developed after c.
 55 Ma.